OctopusDeploy/blog/blog/2020-08/aws-iam-roles/index.md

 What this means is that tools that are aware of the instance metadata HTTP interface can operate with the role assigned to the EC2 instance.
 So long as you have access to the VM, you can interact with AWS with the associated IAM role.

-The AWS CLI is one example of a tool that is aware of the instance metadata, and Octopus tentacles are another.
+The AWS CLI is one example of a tool that is aware of the instance metadata, and Octopus tentacles and workers are another.
 We can take advantage of the EC2 IAM roles and Octopus workers to run commands against AWS services without any AWS credentials.

 ## EC2 as Octopus worker